taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 Magou's eyes, proud, confident, expectant: "WHAT DOES IT MEAN TO BE FREE?"

-Min closes her eyes, tries to calm her breathing, struggling to stand: "To drink without bleeding, to breathe without choking, to see the sky and greet the day in my own skin..."
+Min closes her eyes, tries to calm her breathing, struggling to stand, gasps: "To drink without bleeding, to breathe without choking, to see the sky and greet the day in my own skin..."

 Min throws her head up and cries: "...and to MOVE in any direction with curiosity and grace..."

-Zoom in on Min's mouth, exhausted yet serene, wry, and just a tiny bit cheeky: "...even OFF THE PLANET!"
+Zoom in on Min's mouth, exhausted yet serene, wry, and defiant: "...even OFF THE PLANET!"

 ## Chapter 2